anna328p/lipusona/_content/_lessons/05-names.md

 For more freeform questions, insert _seme_ in place of what you want to know.

-> moku ni li seme?
+> nimi sina li seme?
-> What is this food?
+> What's your name?

 > ijo li seme e jan?
 > What's that object doing to the person?